arshadkmal/Amazon-Frontend-cloned/README.md

-# Cloned Amazon like fronted by using just raw HTML & CSS
+# Cloned Amazon like fronted by using just by using Vanilla CSS
 [here it's](https://unrivaled-shortbread-40982f.netlify.app/)